numbas/editor/docs/question/parts/mathematical-expression.rst

     Partial credit for not matching pattern
         If the student's answer does not match the given pattern, their score is multiplied by this percentage.

+    When to warn the student if their answer does not match the pattern If :guilabel:`On submission` is selected, the student will only be told that their answer does not match the pattern after they submit their answer.

+        If :guilabel:`On input, and prevent submission` is selected, the student will be shown a warning next to the input box as soon as they enter an expression which does not match the pattern.
+        If they try to submit the answer, it will be marked as invalid.

 .. _mathematical-expression-variable-options:

 Variables